JoachimFischer/IBM-vpc-Terraform/README.md

 <img src="https://github.com/JoachimFischer/IBM-vpc-Terraform/blob/master/Image/VSI-VPC.png " width="500">

-## Change VPC generation
+## Change VPC profiles
-=> Update: Since 2020 only Gen2 instance Profiles are available as default.
-With IBM Schematics, it is very easy to switch between both VPC generations.
-The image types for Gen1 and Gen2 are using actual the same naming conventions.
-But not all Images von Gen1 are available in Gen2 actual.
-So, please validate the list via CLI comand: $ibmcloud is target --gen 2
+With IBM Schematics, it is very easy to switch between VPC flavours.
+So, please validate the list via CLI comand: $ibmcloud is instance-profiles.

-In Gen1 and the Gen2 the server profile name use following naming convention: "cc1-2x4" is called "cx2-2x4".
-But in Gen2 there are more flavours like Power systems with "bp2-2x8" or "gp2-24x224x2".
-The full list is available via CLI: $ibmcloud is instance-profiles   if you have switched between Gen1 and Gen2 and use the region where Gen2 is available like $ibmcloud target -r us-south
+To switch the region to Frankfurt eu-de use following CLI: $ibmcloud target -r eu-de The default flavor is: cx2-2x4

 The variables.tf contain the mapping information.